Dutch disease

-In economics, Dutch disease is the apparent causal relationship between the increase in the economic development of a specific sector (for example natural resources) and a decline in other sectors (like the manufacturing sector or agriculture).
+In economics, Dutch disease is the apparent causal relationship between the increase in the economic development of a specific sector (for example, natural resources) and a decline in other sectors (like the manufacturing sector or agriculture).
 The term was coined in 1977 by The Economist to describe the decline of the manufacturing sector in the Netherlands after the discovery of the large Groningen gas field in 1959.

 The presumed mechanism is that while revenues increase in a growing sector (or inflows of foreign aid), the given economy's currency becomes stronger ("appreciates") compared to foreign currencies (manifested in the exchange rate).
-This results in the country's other exports becoming more expensive for other countries to buy, while imports become cheaper, altogether rendering those sectors less competitive.
+This results in the country's other exports becoming more expensive for other countries, while imports become cheaper, rendering those sectors less competitive.
 While it most often refers to natural resource discovery, it can also refer to "any development that results in a large inflow of foreign currency, including a sharp surge in natural resource prices, foreign assistance, and foreign direct investment".

 Model

 Natural gas concessions in the Netherlands (June 2008) accounted for more than 25% of all natural gas reserves in the European Union.

-The classic economic model describing Dutch disease was developed by the economists W. Max Corden and J. Peter Neary in 1982.
+The classic economic model describing Dutch disease was developed by economists W. Max Corden and J. Peter Neary in 1982.
 In the model, there is a non-tradable sector (which includes services) and two tradable sectors: the booming sector, and the lagging (or non-booming) tradable sector.
-The booming sector is usually the extraction of natural resources such as oil, natural gas, gold, copper, diamonds or bauxite, or the production of crops, such as coffee or cocoa.
+The booming sector is usually the extraction of natural resources such as oil, natural gas, gold, copper, diamonds, or bauxite, or the production of crops, such as coffee or cocoa.
 The lagging sector is usually manufacturing or agriculture.

 A resource boom affects this economy in two ways: